 3.5.2 There are five Slots in this Zone.
-All cards in the Slots are in the Stage Zone at the same time to the Stage they are in.
+All cards in the Slots also belong at the same time to the Stage they are in.

 3.5.3 This is an open Zone.

 3.6.1 This is the area where characters are actually placed.
 Each player has five.

 3.6.2 These are open Zones.
 Cards in these Zones are played face up.
 There is usually only one card per Slot at any one time.

-3.6.3 There are three Front Row (Center Stage) Slots, and two Back Row Slots.
-Front is Left, Center, Right going from player's left to right, and Back Row Slots are labeled Left and Right going from player's left to right..
+3.6.4 There are three Front Row (Center Stage) Slots, and two Back Row Slots.
+Front Row Slots are labeled Left, Center, Right going from player's left to right, and Back Row Slots are labeled Left and Right going from player's left to right..

-22.214.171.124 Note that in the printed english the Disgaea / Madoka / Fate Zero English Trial Decks, "center stage" refers to all three Slots in the Front Row.
-In all Heart of the Cards translations, the Front Row is called the "Front Row".
+(184.108.40.206 Note that in the printed English the Disgaea / Madoka / Fate Zero English Trial Decks, "center stage" refers to all three Slots in the Front Row.
+In all Heart of the Cards translations, the Front Row is called the "Front Row".)

 3.7.1 These are Zones where cards may be placed by effects.
 Each player has five Marker Zones, corresponding to the five Slots on their stage, on a one-to-one basis.

-188.8.131.52 Even though Marker Zones correspond to Slots, a marker is not considered to be in the stage Zone, but instead its own Zone.
+18.104.22.168 Even though Marker Zones correspond to Slots, they are not considered to be part of the Stage but are instead their own zones.

 3.7.2 All Marker Zones are closed Zones.
-Cards here are stacked facedown.
-Neither player can view the contents or can change the order of the cards.
+By default, cards placed here are stacked face-down, neither player can view the contents, and neither player may change the order of the cards.
 When cards are placed to this Zone, they are placed on top of other cards already existing in this Zone.
 When cards are removed from Marker Zone, they are removed one at a time from the top down.